lucascalebe/cs50-psets/README.md

 # cs50-psets
-It's important that you do not copy my code, follow the honesty terms of the course and the university.
+It's important that you do not copy my code, follow the <a href="https://cs50.harvard.edu/x/2020/honesty/">Harvard Academic Honesty</a>.
 Read my code just to clear up doubts.
 I hope i've helped. :)